swcarpentry/DEPRECATED-boot-camps/python/write_code_for_people/Readme.md

 Choosing an appropriate variable type is not just a practical concern; it can also have an effect on code readability.
 Is this number used for calculations or only in print statements?

-## On Being Precise With floats and ints
+## Choosing Your Type Explicitly With floats and ints

 Again, the following may seem esoteric and pedantic, but it is very important.
 So bear with me.